jeshuaerickson/holidayhack2020/README.md

 ![](screenshots/objective-10-completed.jpg)

+*Note: You can't be in Santa mode when you complete this challenge.
+Santa already has access to his office.
+So you're not really defeating the fingerprint sensor when you're Santa.
+You're just using it.*

 This required going into developer mode in Google Chrome.
 I saw one spot where the 'besanta' token was a condition required for being able to go to floor three and deleted it.
 After doing this, you can save "app.js" and reload the elevator code in your browser.

 ![](screenshots/remove-besanta-condition.png)